rotki/rotki/docs/api.rst

    :reqjson list[object] accounts: A list of account data to edit for the given blockchain
    :reqjsonarr string address: The address of the account to edit.
 Can either be a hexadecimal address or an ENS name.
-   :reqjsonarr string[optional] label: An optional label to edit for the account
+   :reqjsonarr string[optional] label: An optional label to edit for the account.
+Cannot be empty string.
    :reqjsonarr list[optional] tags: An optional list of tags to attach to the account

    **Example Response**: